 The stock market isn’t just a hothouse flower that’s kept alive by the tender ministrations of the Fed.
 Market rallies can be self-perpetuating: The higher prices go, the more stocks people want to buy (as opposed to milk or movie tickets).
 As John Maynard Keynes observed, the stock market is like a beauty contest in which your own opinion doesn’t matter; you pick the face that you think others will choose.

-That said, economic growth has to be just right—tepid—for stock prices to keep rising, says David Rosenberg, chief economist and strategist at Toronto-based wealth manager Gluskin Sheff + Associates (GS).
+That said, economic growth has to be just right—tepid—for stock prices to keep rising, says David Rosenberg, chief economist and strategist at Toronto-based wealth manager Gluskin Sheff + Associates (GS:CN).
 If the economy slips into recession, even the Fed won’t be able to keep the market aloft.
 On the other hand, if the economy finally catches fire, investors will conclude that the Fed’s extreme unction will eventually be withdrawn.
 They’ll sell bonds in anticipation, driving up interest rates and possibly pushing down stocks, Rosenberg says.
 That would be an echo of 1994—a good year for the economy and a disastrous one for bond investors; the 30-year Treasury bond yield jumped from 6 percent in November 1993 to 8 percent in November 1994 as bond prices plunged.
 The Dow managed to rise a little less than 5 percent.

 Rosenberg isn’t in the camp that says the Fed is irresponsibly inflating asset bubbles, nor does he think stock prices are overvalued.
 His worry is simply that no one else is particularly worried—that the stock market’s rise has been so steady, calm, and untroubled.
 Exhibit A: The market’s prediction of stock market volatility is back to the lows of 2006 and 2007 (right before, ahem, the biggest crisis since the Depression).
 Says Rosenberg: “If there’s a bubble right now, it’s in complacency.”